sikuli/sikuli/docs/source/faq/010-command-line.rst

    print runtime errors to stderr instead of popping up a message box

-.. option::  -t,--test <sikuli-test-case>
+.. option::  -t,--test <sikuli-file>

-   run .sikuli as a unit test case with junit's text UI runner
+   run a .sikuli (.skl not possible) as a unit test with junit's text UI runner (A script that can also be run in IDE's Unit Test View).